Alexayy/flicker/README.md

 **Contributing:**

 Your contributions are warmly welcomed!
-Please refer to the CONTRIBUTING.md for guidelines - when CONTRIBUTING.md gets written, that is...
+Please see [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.

 **Built With:**